davidgmiguez/biophysics/README.md

 # biophysics
-A collection of jupytre notebooks for teaching my biophysics class
+A collection of jupyter notebooks for teaching my biophysics class

+we will test how to make them available online